-NUR 122 and concurrent courses.
-A course designed to help the student utilize the knowledge of an individual's needs/problems throughout the lifespan focusing on the planning of nursing interventions with an increasing knowledge of nursing assessments and emphasizing acquisition of nursing concepts and skills toward practical nursing or eventual assumption of the role of the associate degree nurse.
-6 hours lecture; 12 hours laboratory.
+NUR 122 & concurrent courses.
+A course designed to help the student utilize the knowledge of an individual's needs/problems throughout the lifespan focusing on the planning of nursing interventions with an increasing knowledge of nursing assessments and emphasizing acquisition of nursing concepts & skills toward practical nursing or eventual assumption of the role of the associate degree nurse.

-NUR 201\ Gastric Intubation for L.P.N.s/1 Unit
+NUR 201\ Gastric Intubation for L.P.N.'s/1 Unit